ShuranPiPi/tla-guarded-coding-agent/README.md

 │                                └─── Skip ◄─────┘ (Retry exhausted)   │
 └──────────────────────────────────────────────────────────────────────┘
 ```
-(The Skip node implements a comprimise mechanism to ensure liveliness.
+(The Skip node implements a comprimise mechanism to ensure liveness.
 If TLAPS verification loops endlessly due to the LLM's limitations with TLA+ syntax, the agent saves the best-effort PlusCal spec as pseudo-code and moves forward, preventing total pipeline failure.
 This limitation is typical for current LLMs, and the challenges will be addressed in detail in the report)

 ### Phase 2: Python Code Generation & Execution